pybpc/walrus/docs/source/algorithms.rst

 -----------------

-As the :term:`class` context is slightly different from regular :term:`module` and/or :term:`function` context, the generic conversion templates are **NOT** applicable to such scenarios.
+As the :term:`class` context is slightly different from regular :term:`module` and/or :term:`function` contexts, the generic conversion strategies are **NOT** applicable to such scenarios.

 .. note::

-   For :term:`method` context in the :term:`class` body, it is will applicable with the generic conversion templates.
+   For :term:`method` context in the :term:`class` body, the generic conversion strategies are still applicable.
 In this section, we are generally discussing conversion related to *class variables*.

 Given a :term:`class` definition as following: